 A key component of our reaffirmation of accreditation with SACSCOC is demonstrating that our faculty are highly qualified.
 In the 2018 Principles of Accreditation, Section 6.2 (Faculty) states, "For each of its educational programs, the institution justifies and documents the qualification of its faculty members."

 The institution employs competent faculty members qualified to accomplish the mission and goals of the institution.
 When determining acceptable qualifications of its faculty, an institution gives primary consideration to the highest earned degree in the discipline.
 The institution also considers competence, effectiveness, and capacity, including, as appropriate, undergraduate and graduate degrees, related work experiences in the field, professional licensure and certifications, honors and awards, continuous documented excellence in teaching, or other demonstrated competencies and achievements that contribute to effective teaching and student learning outcomes.
-For all cases, the institution is responsible for justifying and documenting the qualifications of its faculty.

 For the Commission Guidelines on credentials, click here.
 These guidelines are summarized further for VSU Department Heads and Deans.